ema-udala/personal-website-v2/content/featured/WakaWaka/index.md

 **🛠 watch this space! currently working on this awesome project**

-An advanced Travel Companion Application using Google Maps
+An advanced Travel companion application using Geolocation, Google Maps API & Google Places API to help users search for a new place and points of interest in a location